DataDog/integrations-extras/blink/README.md

 ## Overview

 The [Blink][1] integration is a collection of no-code actions and triggers usable in Blink Automations.
-Instead of writing manual API calls and scripts, you can use Blink's visual drag-and-drop editor to quickly automate your Datadog workspace, or use one of the hundreds of existing pre-made automations from the [library][2].
+Instead of writing manual API calls and scripts, you can use Blink's visual editor to drag-and-drop Datadog API actions into your workflow.
+You can use also one of the hundreds of existing pre-made automations from the [library][2].

 This integration enables you to:
 1. Trigger automations within Blink in response to new Datadog incidents
 2. Create and update Datadog incidents in Blink
-3. View any created incidents or events in the Datadog event stream
+3. View incidents or events from the Datadog event stream in Blink

 View our full list of actions and capabilities on the [documentation site][3].